ophoomo/thai-address-universal/README.md

 This library includes various functions that assist in searching for address data in Thailand 🇹🇭 from multiple types, and it can also extract address information from a full address string conveniently and accurately 🏠🔍.

+In this project, we have utilized data from the Thai transliteration database provided by [Bangmod.Cloud](https://github.com/bangmodcloud/thai-address-database), which plays a crucial role in the development of this project.
+I would like to express my sincere gratitude to [Bangmod.Cloud](https://bangmod.cloud/) for their generous contribution of time and resources in creating this dataset.
+Their support has been invaluable.

 ## 🛠️Installation

 ```bash